You are not required to schedule an appointment for a knowledge test. The tests are conducted on a walk-in basis.

 - American Sign Language

 Knowledge tests for Class D (regular license) and Class M (motorcycle license) each take about 45 minutes to complete.
-The tests are conducted on a walk-in basis.
-No appointment is necessary.
-CDL knowledge tests take at least one to one and a half hours.
+CDL knowledge tests typically take more than one hour to complete.
 Allow enough time to complete tests prior to when the DMV customer service center is scheduled to close.